-As a matter of principle, the data collected by us will only be passed on if we have your expressed consent in accordance with Article 6 (1) of 1: lit.
-GDPR have granted the transfer under Article 6 (1).
-(GDPR) is necessary to assert, exercise or defend legal claims and there is no reason to believe that you have an overriding interest in the absence of disclosure of your data, we are required by Article 6 (1) of the list.
-(C)) GDPR are required by law or permitted by law and in accordance with Article 6 (1) lit. b GDPR is required for the settlement of contractual relationships with you or for the implementation of pre-contractual measures, which will be carried out at your request.
+As a matter of principle, the data collected by us will only be passed on if we have your express consent or where it is necessary to assert, exercise or defend legal claims and there is no reason to believe that you have an overriding interest in the absence of disclosure of your data or are required by law or permitted by law and in where required for the settlement of contractual relationships with you or for the implementation of pre-contractual measures, which will be carried out at your request.

 However, we may share them with other Verisure Group companies as part of the delivery of our products and services.
 Because our products and services and their execution require the skills and resources of other companies, some of the data processing can be done by our service providers below although this is not an exhaustive list of providers and may be changed from time to time.
 Categories of these recipients include:

 Cloud storage providers such as Amazon Cloud Cam for storing alarm records and the personal information you provide, and for emergency recovery services, as well as for fulfilling contracts we enter into with you.